jonathanw82/myfavoritetune/README.md

 * Select the artist by clicking on their name and it populates the input box, hyphenated where necessary.
 Works as intended.

-Bug found if the artist name is longer than 2 words.
-The "select your artist" option will be displayed with an empty pic selection list.
-Also, if the name is random, the same thing happens and does not display "no artist found."
-I have not yet fixed this bug but it will be in future releases of the application.

 * Select the artist by clicking on their name.
 The dropdown clears when clicked.
 Works as intended.

 * Search starts automatically works as intended.